prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 ![](/images/neo4j-python-1/schema.svg)

-This is exactly the same as per our sketch in the [earlier section](#the-graph-data-model).
+This is exactly the same as the sketch [shown earlier](#the-graph-data-model).

 ## Conclusions

 Whew, there was a lot covered in this post!
 As described, it's quite simple to build an efficient and maintainable bulk-insert workflow for Neo4j using just Python as the gluing language.
 Either the sync or async APIs of the [Neo4j Python client](https://github.com/neo4j/neo4j-python-driver) can be used.
 This official client, maintained by the folks at Neo4j, is under continuous development and is actively maintained, so hopefully, this post gave a useful introduction on how to use it effectively.

 In a future post, I'll describe how I typically build custom query APIs using FastAPI on top of the Neo4j graph, to provide results to front end client downstream.
 Till next time!

+## Code

+All code shown in this post [is available on GitHub](https://github.com/prrao87/neo4j-python-fastapi).